Assignments

 Procedure as part of a face-to-face course

 At the beginning, the time periods for the up to four assignments are announced so that students can create long-term free time during these periods.
-The students should also be informed about the distribution of points (how much the respective assignments are "worth") and the basis for assessment.
-The task of the assignment is then presented and briefly discussed during the course.
+Students should also be informed about the distribution of points (how much each assignment is "worth") and the basis for assessment.
+The assignment task is then presented and briefly discussed during the course.
 After assignments have been corrected, individual feedback should be given (e.g. in writing using the assessment scheme).
 Generally recognizable strengths and weaknesses from the assignments can be discussed in the classroom.
 Problems or requirements of the lecturer can thus be reflected back at an early stage; the students know "where they stand".

 Group size